-It is a rare Imperial Japanese Army truck plastic model in 1/35 scale kit.
+It is a rare Imperial Japanese Army truck plastic model in a 1/35 scale kit.
 I have made some Japanese tanks.
 This is the first Imperial Army soft skin vehicle.
-Well, the light armored car of the Japanese army maybe not much different from the soft skin, but anyway, the truck building is the first.
+Well, the light armored car of the Japanese army maybe not be much different from the soft skin, but anyway, the truck building is the first.
 It’s a maniac kit.

 The underside of the truck has also been finely reproduced.
 I cannot see the bottom, so I don’t think to have to put much energy.
 When you’d like to show the truck overturned in a diorama, such part is important, isn’t it?